Best Toaster Oven

 The biggest downside to all this expedient heating is that moisture retention falls by the wayside.
 Case in point, we were never able to make chewy cookies with the FlashXpress, only very crispy ones.
 The machine itself is also a bit quirky, with some odd presets and a Celsius temperature scale.
 This means you may not be able to select the exact Fahrenheit temperature that a recipe calls for.
 But if you're mostly looking for a fast and convenient way to make toast, heat leftovers, and prepare frozen foods, and don't mind making some sacrifices in the baking realm, the FlashXpress is the perfect countertop companion.

 KitchenAid 12" Convection Digital Countertop Oven

-While the Breville Smart Oven is our clear favorite, we'd feel remiss if we didn't give the KitchenAid Convection Digital Countertop some props as well.
-This oven nearly matched the backing performance and temperature accuracy of the top-scoring Breville and made some great toast to boot.
-Plus it comes in a variety of different colors, offering an option for pretty much any kitchen aesthetic you're going for.
+While the Breville Smart Oven is our clear favorite, we'd feel remiss if we didn't give the KitchenAid Convection Digital Countertop some props.
+This oven rivaled the temperature accuracy and baking performance of the top-scoring Breville.
+It was also able to make some great toast.
+Plus, it comes in various colors, offering an option for pretty much any kitchen aesthetic.

 Read review: KitchenAid Convection Digital Countertop Oven

 Why You Should Trust Us